As I recently shared, we wrapped up our third grade, and we’re moving onto grade 4. I’m stunned. It seems so recently we started our

 Science

-While I have decided that I want to meet the Alberta curriculum requirements for science, I’ve chosen to piece together our curriculum using various sources (books and DVDs from the library, field trip experiences, and notebooking pages that I’ve created especially for this purpose).
+While I have decided that I want to meet the Alberta curriculum requirements for science, I’ve chosen to piece together our curriculum using various sources (books and DVDs from the library, field trip experiences, and note-booking pages that I’ve created especially for this purpose).

-All of my daughter’s learning is documented in her plants notebooking journal.
+All of my daughter’s learning is documented in her plant notebooking journal.
 There are places for her to write about her discoveries, record plant vocabulary words, and draw pictures or add photos.
 I made the journal pages reflect the Province of Alberta’s expected learning outcomes on the plant unit.

 Social Studies